remkop/picocli/README.md

 2 files to process...
 ```

-The `CommandLine.run` convenience method automatically prints the usage help message if the user requested help or when the input was invalid.
+The `CommandLine.execute` method automatically prints the usage help message if the user requested help or when the input was invalid.

 ![Usage help message with ANSI colors](docs/images/ExampleUsageANSI.png?raw=true)

-If you want more control, you may be interested in the `CommandLine.parse` or `CommandLine.parseWithHandlers` methods.
-See the user manual for details.
+This can be customized in many ways.
+See the user manual [section on Executing Commands](https://picocli.info/#execute) for details.

 ## Usage Help with ANSI Colors and Styles